-Until now, the methods used for calculating Victorian Energy Efficiency Certificates (VEECs) for a given upgrade have been deemed, based on average values for all activities across Victoria.
-However, some situations need a more customised approach.
+The majority of methods used for calculating Victorian Energy Efficiency Certificates (VEECs) for a given upgrade have been deemed – based on average values for that activity across Victoria.
+Some situations need a more customised approach.
 Project-based activities are tailored for a particular site and the level of incentives is based on the measured energy savings achieved at that site.

 Measurement and Verification method

 The M&V method is a flexible way to access incentives and offset the cost of energy upgrades.
 It allows businesses and other non-residential premises to claim incentives by calculating the energy saved from a specific upgrade using industry-standard measurement and verification techniques.

 The M&V method is contained in the Regulations, with details of the methods and variables for the M&V method set out in the Specifications.
 On 18 December 2020, a new version of the Specifications for the M&V commenced.
 This is titled: